rithikKsingh/solidity_tut/solidity/Foudary/ReadMe.md

 4. Copy one of the private keys from the anvil terminal
 5. Run `forge create SimpleStorage --interactive`
    We don't need to specify an `--rpc-url` this time because forge defaults to Anvil's RPC URL.
+   (If that doesn't work, use `forge create SimpleStorage --interactive --broadcast`.It's a new command)
-6. Go to the Anvil terminal and check the deployment details:
+7. Go to the Anvil terminal and check the deployment details:

 The more explicit way to deploy using `forge create` is as follows: